Abhay987/flutter_size/README.md

         ),
         TextFormField(
           //it checks value is null , is Empty then return error otherwise it return null
-          //"Name" this value can be dyanmic acc. to your choice.
+          //"Name" this value can be dynamic acc. to your choice.
           // if field doest not validate then its showing error like -> 'Name field can\'t be empty'
           validator: "Name".fieldValidator,
         ),
         TextFormField(
           //it checks value is null , is Empty and also check the value must be num type in inputfield otherwise it return error.
-          //"Phone Number" this value can be dyanmic acc. to your choice.
+          //"Phone Number" this value can be dynamic acc. to your choice.
           // if field doest not validate then its showing error like ->
           //'Phone Number field can\'t be empty','Phone Number field should be valid number'
           validator: "Phone Number".numberfieldValidator,